kurbzi/mining-stats-dashboard/README.md

 - Maintenance countdown in the ticker based on `MAINTENANCE_CYCLE_DAYS`.
 - Miner of the Week summary line, calculated from blocks, difficulty, hashrate, shares and uptime.
 - Block-found popup overlay when any miner’s block count increases.
+- Displays correctly on PC/Laptop Browsers to show more Miners

 ---